 Whether looking for an affordable place to live and work or simply wanting to explore a new culture, Malaysia is the perfect destination for digital nomads.
 So what are you waiting for?
 Start planning your trip today!

-Now that you know the reasons to visit Malaysia and the Malaysian digital nomad visa requirements let me answer some FAQs about the visa.
+Now that you know the reasons for visiting Malaysia and the Malaysian digital nomad visa requirements, let me answer some FAQs about the visa.

 1/ Who Can Apply for Malaysia Remote Work Visa?